NazaninFarzady/Learn-and-Review/README.md

 # Learn-and-Review
-Learn and review the basic and more advanced concepts in data science.
+The purpose of this repository is to learn and review the concepts of data science, from basic to more advanced.
+At the begining it follows the book 'Data Science From Scratch' written by Dr. Junaid Qazi’s, based on lecture notes in data science process.
+It containes the code written in python, working with its libraries, and applying visualization techniques.
+Further, more tips and lessons from ther sources will be added to this repo.